 And although Dylan and I stayed together for nearly three years, lived in three countries together, and even discussed marriage and children, I always had a worrying thought lingering in the back of my mind: I don’t think Dylan is very nice to me.
 In fact… I think Dylan is really, really mean to me most of the time.

 It was only years later, well into my thirties, that I understood the emotional roller coaster of the relationship with Dylan.
-That I recognized the hot and cold, the sweet and the sour, the constant desperation for attention and the incredible relief that followed when he finally said or did something kind.
+I finally recognized the hot and cold, the sweet and the sour, the constant desperation for attention and the incredible relief that followed when he finally said or did something kind.

 I can look back and see just how clearly it was an example of intermittent reinforcement in a relationship.
-It took me a long time to get here, but once you understand what intermittent reinforcement is, and how it might be affecting your relationship, I knew that I would never again stand to be in another relationship like it.
+It took me a long time to get here, but once you understand what intermittent reinforcement is, and how it might affect your relationship, I knew that I would never again stand to be in another relationship like it.

 What is intermittent reinforcement?